Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)
 ---
-- ❗ Note 1: this is only for changing one key to another, it is NOT possible to map combinations
+- ❗ This is only for changing one key to another, it is NOT possible to map combinations
-(example CTRL+C) to a key, to do this you need a tool.
+(example CTRL+C) to a key, to do this you need a tool like AutoHotKey.

-- 💡 Note 2: you can find [other sources](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#-other-sources) at the bottom of this page.
+- 💡 You can find [other sources and tools](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#-other-sources) at the bottom of this page.

 ---